 Talk with your doctor about developing a wellness plan.
 Many cancer survivors benefit from the same advice given to anyone who wants to improve their health:

 - discuss any health concerns that you have with your doctor.

 Exercise.
 People who exercise regularly experience less fatigue, fewer symptoms of depression, and increased strength and endurance.
 Exercise can make you feel better and improve your overall well-being.
 Adding exercise to your daily routine can be as simple as taking a walk or joining an exercise class at your local wellness center.

 For examples of exercises for older adults, visit Go4Life®, the exercise and physical activity campaign for older adults.

 Eat a Healthy Diet.
 Maintain a Healthy Weight.
 Eat a balanced diet every day to get the nutrients that your body needs.
 You should focus on eating fruits, vegetables, whole grains, and lean meats and other proteins.
 Go easy on fat, salt, sugar, and alcohol.
 Try lower-fat cooking methods such as broiling and steaming.
 These tips will also help you maintain a healthy weight.

 Discuss Health Concerns.
 Don't be shy about talking to your doctors about health problems or concerns that you have.
-They can help you assess the situation and get the help you need to deal with the issues.
+They can help you assess the situation and get necessary help.
 For example, if you are experiencing fatigue, perhaps you are taking a medication that can affect your energy level.